Net-zero gas inflow: Measurement of the gas consumption history of a massive quiescent galaxy: Abstract

 We used the Atacama Large Millimetre Array (ALMA) to observe CO(3-2) emission line, a common tracer of molecular gas in high-redshift galaxies.
 We present the continuum (dust) emission, CO(3-2) map and the extracted ALMA band-3 spectrum in Fig.~\ref{fig:data}, panels a)-c).
 The beam size matches (0.4") the size of the galaxy.
-With 7-hours integration, we place a stringent 3-sigma upper limit on the integrated flux (I$_{\rm CO}$(3-2) < 0.028 Jy km~s$^{-1}$).
-This flux indicates a molecular cold-gas mass ranging between M$_{\rm mol}<10^{9.1}\,M_\odot$, for fiducial calibrations of CO luminosity, and $<10^{9.7}$ $\Msun$, for conservative calibrations.
-This value makes GS-10578 the earliest unambiguous evidence of a massive galaxy that is essentially devoid of a cold-gas reservoir, having a stellar-to-gas mass ratio of <0.8 \%.
+With 7-hours integration, we place a stringent 3-sigma upper limit on the integrated flux (I$_{\rm CO}$(3-2) < 0.033 Jy km~s$^{-1}$).
+This flux indicates a molecular cool-gas mass ranging between M$_{\rm mol}<10^{9.1}\,M_\odot$, for fiducial calibrations of CO luminosity, and $<10^{9.8}$ $\Msun$, for conservative calibrations.
+This value makes GS-10578 the earliest unambiguous evidence of a massive galaxy that is essentially devoid of a cool-gas reservoir, having a stellar-to-gas mass ratio of <0.8 \%.
 This is the most stringent upper limit on the gas mass for a quiescent galaxy at high redshift.

-In Fig.~\ref{fig:Mgas} we investigate the cold molecular gas mass (left panel) as a function of the stellar mass and compare GS-10578 to other AGN hosts (black symbols; \citep{Perna18}, Bertola et al. submitted), quiescent galaxies (orange symbols; \citep{Belli+21,Williams21, Woodrum22}) and star-forming galaxies (various grey symbols; \citep{Daddi10, Decarli16, Spilker16, Tacconi18, Sanders23}) at z=1-4.
-Our ultra-deep ALMA observations allow us to place an upper limit on molecular gas mass, on par with previous studies of quiescent galaxies at z=0.7-1.5 \citep{Williams21, Spilker18}, yet 1.5~Gyr earlier in cosmic time.
+In Fig.~\ref{fig:Mgas} we investigate the cool molecular gas mass (left panel) as a function of the stellar mass and compare GS-10578 to other AGN hosts (black symbols; \citep{Perna18, Bertola+2024}), quiescent galaxies (orange symbols; \citep{Belli+21,Williams21, Woodrum22}) and star-forming galaxies (various grey symbols; \citep{Daddi10, Decarli16, Spilker16, Tacconi18, Sanders23}) at z=1-4.
+Our ultra-deep ALMA observations allow us to place an upper limit on molecular gas mass, on par with previous studies of quiescent galaxies at z=0.7-1.5 \citep{Williams21, Spilker18}, yet 1.5~Gyr earlier in cosmic time and a factor of 10 deeper than previous studies at z$>$3 \citep{Suzuki22}, making this a unique data set.
+Furthermore, the gas fraction of our target is factor 3--10 lower than for other AGN at Cosmic Noon likely associated with star-forming hosts.